-1. Your skillset is out of date
+1. Your skillset is falling behind

-You could easily kick-start your career back into action by taking a training course or making an effort to learn something new.
+You can easily kick-start your career back into action by taking a training course or making an effort to learn something new.
 By conducting basic research, you can find out which skills are the most in-demand for your industry.
 It’s also a good idea to meet with your line-manager to identify the skills which will complement the future direction of the company.

 2. You’ve stopped hitting your career goals

-Each new year should begin with a list of career goals which take into account where you’d like to be at the end of the year, and an outline of achievable targets to help you get there.
+Each new year should begin with a list of career goals that take into account where you’d like to be at the end of the year, and an outline of achievable targets to help you get there.

 You may have stopped hitting your goals for any number of reasons, such as a disengagement with your role, overly ambitious targets or a change in your role requirements which have put you off-course.
 Try requesting a meeting with your manager so you can both reassess your career development plan and get things back on track.

 3. You took a career side-step and got stuck